 How AI Interviewing Platform Pricing Works

-Pricing for AI interviewing platforms depends on interview volume, scope of automation, and how deeply the tool integrates into hiring workflows.
-Most vendors price based on usage rather than flat licenses.
+Pricing for AI interviewing platforms depends on interview volume, the scope of automation, and how deeply the tool fits into hiring workflows.
+Most vendors price by usage rather than flat licenses.

 • AI-led or video interview capabilities